AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 Yes — but not by discounting differently.
 The framework can say precisely what would have to change, and the answer is a targeting decision, not a pricing one.

 The campaign generated **$32.2M** on participating properties and gave back **$19.3M** to their competitive set.
 Cannibalisation, not cost, is what sank it.
-**this campaign was roughly 25% away from paying back, and the cheapest route there is choosing different participants rather than changing the offer.**
+**This campaign was roughly 25% away from paying back, and the cheapest route there is choosing different participants rather than changing the offer.**

 **Lever A — target properties with less competitive overlap**